TRIPURA RAHASYA

 93. Prince: Investigation cuts at the root of ignorance.

 Dispassion develops investigation.
-Disgust for the pleasures
+Disgust for the

 of life generates dispassion towards them.